Mental Health Rehab Treatments

 - Sex addiction

 What happens when my treatment begins

-When you enter Ocean Recovery for mental health treatment you are initially assessed by a psychiatrist.
+When you enter Ocean Recovery for private mental health care you are initially assessed by a psychiatrist.
 A psychiatrist carries out a full physical and mental examination.
 If necessary, the psychiatrist reviews your medical history and will try to diagnose your mental health problem.
 Diagnosis of your condition is directly attributed to the symptoms you purport to suffer from.

 Mental health treatment

 Following assessment mental health clients become subject to a variety of different yet overlapping therapy techniques.
 These techniques include psychotherapy, cognitive behavioural therapy (CBT) and a range of ‘holistic therapies’.

 Combined, these treatments aim to tackle the root emotional core of your mental health issues.
 These typically include traumatic events occurring in your past.
 Many of these events may need unearthing from your subconscious.
 This process of ‘unearthing’ is achieved via a regime of group and individual therapy sessions.
 All of these sessions are therapist-led.
 All therapist employed by Ocean Recovery Centre have gained many years’ experience in treating mental health problems such as clinical depression, anxiety, eating disorders, OCD and bipolar disorder.